returnn.frontend.array_¶

 dims – The same or a subset of the dims of

-).
+mask.
+The order of the dims defines the packed format (inout_dim).
 If only a single dim is given, only this dim is packed, while all other dims are kept as is.out_dim – packed

-into this dim.
+dimsinto this dim.
 Automatically created if not given, and then returned.

 - Returns: